Skip to content

 Can I use webhooks instead of waiters?

 Yes.
 Pro and Team plans support webhooks per inbox or per workspace.
-For long-running agents, webhooks can be more economical than long-polling — the agent can suspend until the webhook fires.
+For long-running agents, webhooks can be more economical than long-polling — the agent can suspend until the webhook fires, freeing the runtime entirely.
+The payload is signed with HMAC-SHA256 against a secret you provide, so your handler can verify origin before acting on it.

 Wire your agent into a real inbox.